What’s worse than the “White Screen of Death”? This.

 “The web page you were looking for could not be delivered.”

 A common reason for web host suspending your site is overdue payment.
 You just have to pay what you owe to the web host and you’ll get your site back.
-An equally common but less easy to handle reason for your site suspension is a hacked website.
+An equally common but less easy to handle the reason for your site suspension is a hacked website.

 Yes, your website could be infected.
 Pantheon itself is protecting its server integrity – at the expense of your peace of mind.
-If your website is hosted on shared hosting environment, multiple websites would be infected thanks to your website.
+If your website is hosted on a shared hosting environment, multiple websites would be infected thanks to your website.
 Allowing such a site to remain online is not an option for web hosts then.
 When web hosts find your website is infected beyond repair, they will turn it off first, and notify you later.
 You don’t want that.

 This is unsettling for many reasons, least of which is that the web host you counted on, has pulled the rug from under you.
 Let us help you put your mind to ease.
 There are some steps for you to perform straight away to get your website reinstated.
 Take a look below to get both your hosting account and your website back.